blueshift-gg/sbpf/README.md

 Usage: sbpf <COMMAND>

 Commands:
-  init    Create a new project scaffold build   Compile into a Solana program executable deploy  Build and deploy the program test    Test deployed program e2e     Build, deploy and test a program clean   Clean up build and deploy artifacts help    Print this message or the help of the given subcommand(s)
+  init         Create a new project scaffold build        Compile into a Solana program executable deploy       Build and deploy the program test         Test deployed program e2e          Build, deploy and test a program clean        Clean up build and deploy artifacts disassemble  Disassemble a Solana program executable help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help